streamlux/vscode-appwrite/README.md

 If you find issues, or want to suggest features, please file them in the issues section of the repository.

+This extension has not been tested with large >1000 users or documents so it may hang or slow down if you try to load collections with large amounts of documents.
+If this is the case please report it!

 ### 1.0.0

 Initial release of the Appwrite extension for VS Code.